Usually, when I find an article or guide about website checker tools…

 I’d advise you to install the Alexa Chrome plugin to run split-second traffic checks on EVERYONE.

-Next up, I’ve got the ultimate website-build spying tool.
+Next up, I’ve got the ultimate website-build checker tool.
 BuiltWith is a FREEMIUM tool that allows users a limited number of searches a day for FREE.

 This tool is amazing for anybody looking to copy a widget, discover the back-end processes of a competitor, find effective plugins, research winning formulas…in fact, I’d go as far as saying that the applications of this tool are almost limitless, especially when it’s in the right hands.